artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 uvicorn main:app --reload
 ```

 > The `reload` option here is used to help you debug your app.
-Everytime the code changes, the app will be reloaded
+Every time the code changes, the app will be reloaded

 You can test your app by using the automatic documentation `FastAPI` generated for you.